The Benefit of Being a FoCuS Student

 - Apply for admission to CSB/SJU by January 1.

 - Complete the short "I'm Interested in FoCuS" form.
 Completion of this form simply indicates your interest in FoCuS.
 It does not guarantee consideration for the program, nor does it commit you to the FoCuS program and/or CSB/SJU if selected.
-Please note: The FoCuS Scholarship committee is no longer reviewing additional students for the incoming class of 2014.
-High school students graduating in 2015 or later should complete the form to indicate an interest in the scholarship.

 - While all students with a strong interest in Chemistry and Biochemistry are encouraged to apply, preference will be given to students who have been historically underrepresented - minorities, women and students with significant financial need.